 - Describe vendor issues best dealt with in person at the meeting.
 Describe new product demonstrations you plan to attend.

 - List any SIS, committee, or other AALL-related activities you plan to attend along with a discussion of why they are important.

 - List estimated budget, including registration, hotel, transportation, and meals.
 If you plan on sharing a room or staying through a weekend, list that here.
-Remember that Friday travel may be required because committees and workshops meet on Saturday and many SISs hold their business meetings on Sunday.
+Remember that Friday travel may be required because committees and workshops meet on Saturday.

 - Respectfully state when you need a decision, reminding employers that late registration will cost more.